veyon/docs/admin/ldap.rst

 	to be entered here, since the MAC address is required for this function.
 Typical examples are ``hwAddress`` or ``dhcpAddress``.

+.. hint:: A standard Active Directory does not have an attribute for storing MAC addresses.
+You'll need to populate MAC addresses manually in an existing unused attribute such as ``wwwHomepage`` or extend the AD scheme.
+Additionally you can grant computers group write access to ``SELF`` and let them store the MAC address of the first physical LAN adapter by using a PowerShell startup script.

 Computer room attribute
 	If the LDAP scheme for computer objects needs a special attribute for the mapping to a room, this attribute name can be entered here.
 You can use the :guilabel:`Test` button to verify, whether the members of a